Come September: Plot

 Wealthy American businessman Robert Talbot owns a villa on the Ligurian coast, where he and his Roman lover, Lisa Fellini, spend time together only in September each year.
 Determined to stop settling for an annual affair, Lisa is preparing to marry Spencer, an eager but unexciting fiancé.
 When Robert calls Lisa en route from Milano for an impromptu fling in July, however, Lisa loses her resolve, cancels her wedding, and rushes to meet him.

 Since Robert only stays at his villa one month each year, his crafty and enterprising majordomo, Maurice Clavell, has converted the villa into a luxury hotel, which he has run over six years, shutting down over September.
-Currently the "hotel" is hosting a group of college girls, including Sandy Stevens and their chaperone Margaret Allison.
-When Robert beats his telegram to the villa, catching Maurice unaware, Maurice must deceive and juggle his boss and his guests to keep both his job and his business.
+Presently, the "hotel" is hosting a group of college girls, including Sandy Stevens and their chaperone Margaret Allison.
+When Robert beats his telegram to the villa, catching Maurice unaware, Maurice must deceive and juggle his boss and his guests to keep both his job and his hotel business.

 On his drive to the villa, Robert encounters four college boys, led by Tony, who mock Robert's age (not yet 40) and conservative luxury convertible.
 Denied their reservations, the college boys set up camp outside the villa when they see the girls.
 Since the hotel guests are expected to check out the next day, Maurice tells his boss that they are tourists, stranded through a mishap, appealing to his gallantry to host them for a single night.
 Maurice tells the guests that Robert is a mentally ill "shell shocked" veteran, son of the villa's former owners, who in his delusion believes he still owns the villa.
 When Robert gives Maurice orders in front of the guests, Maurice pretends to compassionately tolerate the behavior and asks them to play along.
 Unfortunately for Maurice's manipulations, the guests’ departure is delayed when Margaret slips on a champagne cork and is hospitalized.
 Robert soon learns about Maurice's hotel venture when psychology major Sandy tries to treat Robert's "delusion," explaining to him that he no longer owns the hotel.
 Robert restrains himself from firing his devious majordomo when Lisa intercedes on his behalf and when Maurice describes the care he has put into maintaining the villa at his own expense.
 At Lisa's amused urging, Robert plays along with the hotel ruse during the guests’ stay.